NelisW/ComputationalRadiometry/README.md

 to simplify plotting.
 The module is a productivity wrapper around [Matplotlib](http://matplotlib.org/), all that can can be done `pyradi.ryplot` can be done with raw Matplotlib.
 The productivity gained with this module stems from the fact that plots and plot properties are all combined into a single function call.
 So, with just one call a complete graph can be drawn.
 The code is compact and there is no need to hunt through many pages of documentation to find the appropriate command for some graph attribute.
 You would have to consult the ryplot documentation for information on the functions long list of parameters.

 05a) [Plotting With Pyradi - General Introduction and Cartesian Plots](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/NelisW/ComputationalRadiometry/master/05a-PlottingWithPyradi-GeneralAndCartesian.ipynb?create=1)
-This notebook covers a general introduction to plotting and creating cartesian (x,y) plots.
+This notebook covers a general introduction to plotting and creating Cartesian (x,y) plots.
 Other plot types are covered in the next notebook in the series.

 05b) [Polar, three-dimensional, and image plots](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/NelisW/ComputationalRadiometry/master/05b-PlottingWithPyradi-Polar-and-3D.ipynb?create=1)
 This notebook covers extends on 05a) and describes polar plots, three-dimensional plots and image plots.
 Other plot types are covered in the next notebook in the series.